Zehelein/pg-transactional-outbox/lib/README.md

 > define your own logic on how long the messages should stay in this table.
 This
 > can be a few hours but also some days.
 Messages that are older than this
 > defined duration should not be processed anymore.

+### Message Handler

+The message handler is a component that defines how to process messages of a specific aggregate type and message type.
+The message handler is used by the transactional inbox service to process messages in a reliable and consistent way.
+The service will invoke the `handle` function of the appropriate handler for each message in the inbox, and handle any errors or retries using the `handleError` function if provided.

+It implements the `InboxMessageHandler` interface, which has the following
+properties:

+- `aggregateType`: The name of the aggregate root type that the message belongs to.
+For example, `movie`, `customer`, `product`, etc.
+- `messageType`: The name of the message type that the handler can handle.
+For example, `movie_created`, `customer_updated`, `restock_product`, etc.
+- `handle`: A function that contains the custom business logic to handle an inbox message.
+It receives two parameters: `message` and `client`.
+The `message` parameter is an object that contains the message id, payload, and metadata.
+The `client` parameter is a database client that is part of a transaction to safely handle the inbox message.
+The function should return a promise that resolves when the message is successfully processed, or rejects with an error if the message cannot be processed.
+The error will cause the message to be retried later.
+- `handleError`: An optional function that contains the custom business logic to handle an error that was caused by the `handle` function.
+It receives four
+  parameters: `error`, `message`, `client`, and `attempts`.
+The `error` parameter is the error that was thrown in the `handle` function.
+The `message` parameter is the same as in the `handle` function.
+The `client` parameter is a database client that is part of a new transaction to safely handle the error.
+  The `attempts` parameter is an object that contains the current and maximum number of times the message will be attempted.
+The function should return a promise that resolves to a flag that defines if the message should be retried (`transient_error`) or not (`permanent_error`).

 ## Message format